Last updated on July 18th, 2023 at 3:50pm

 A key element in CMMC is the move away from the self-attestation model of prior efforts to a higher level of certification of contractors and subcontractors through a third party.
-Certification can be sought and achieved at one of five levels, ranging from basic hygiene (like anti-virus software) at Level 1 to the ability to detect and respond to advanced persistent threats (APTs) at Level 5.
+Certification can be sought and achieved at one of three levels, ranging from basic hygiene (like anti-virus software) at Level 1 to the ability to detect and respond to advanced persistent threats (APTs) at Level 3.

 Requirements at these levels will be familiar to many organizations.
-For example, CMMC Level 3, which is designed for federal contractors who process and store CUI, includes the requirements specified in National Institute of Standards and Technology (NIST) SP 800-171 and other NIST publications.
+For example, CMMC 2.0 Level 2, includes the requirements specified in National Institute of Standards and Technology (NIST) SP 800-171 and other NIST publications.
 CMMC certification verifies the implementation of processes and practices at a particular level.

 The Challenges with Ensuring and Maintaining Cloud Compliance

 With the dynamic nature of the cloud, achieving compliance at one moment in time doesn’t ensure compliance going forward.
 You could spend hundreds of hours tracking compliance manually.
 If you don’t, you risk non-compliance, which leaves you exposed to potential security breaches or even civil or criminal penalties if you violate guidelines required by law.
-Now, the introduction of CMMC requirements adds the potential inability to compete for contract awards as a ramification of failed audits.
+CMMC 2.0 requirements add the potential inability to compete for contract awards as a ramification of failed audits.